Ayo1a/Final-research-project/Graph Generation Process.md

 # Example of Graph Evolution Using Option 4 (Probabilistic Cloning and Anticloning)

 ## Overview
-In this experiment, we are visualizing each step, and we gain insights into how the probabilistic process shapes the graph's connectivity and clustering behavior.
-Each step reveals the dynamic evolution of the graph, with nodes and edges being added according to the probabilistic cloning and anticloning rules. we explore the behavior of the Iterative Independent Model (IIM) using **Option 4**, where the graph evolves through **Probabilistic Cloning and Anticloning**.
+In this experiment, we are visualizing each step of the graph's creation by the IIM model using **Option 4**, where the graph evolves through **Probabilistic Cloning and Anticloning**.
 At each iteration, with a specified probability `p`, a vertex may either clone (forming new edges with its neighbors) or anti clone (forming edges with all non-neighboring vertices).
 We started with initial_type: 'a' for two connected vertices.

 The parameter `p` determines the likelihood of a node choosing cloning over anticloning.
 For this experiment, we used a probability value of **0.6**, meaning there is a 60% chance for cloning and a 40% chance for anticloning.